 Polyethylene (PE) Foam Tape

-Polyethylene Foam Tape combines a rubber-based adhesive and a conformable closed cell foam.
+Polyethylene Foam Tapes combine a rubber-based adhesive with a conformable closed cell foam.
 The rubber based adhesive provides a good initial bond to a variety of surfaces.
+Polyethylene Foam Tape is available in a variety of widths and thicknesses.

 - ideal for indoor use